SCROLL DOWN IF YOU WANT TO SKIP RIGHT TO THE FULL LIST OF LOW-CARB IDEAS…

 - Here’s a fairly low-carb dessert!
 Homemade chocolate or vanilla ice cream – there’s not a lot of sugar in this, but if you’re trying to lose weight, you may still want to steer clear.
 (However, if you’re going to have a little treat, this is a good choice, because all the healthy fats in this recipe help slow down the insulin response from the sugar.
 Here’s another good one for the same reason: Crème Brule.)

 - This pesto chicken or just cheesy chicken is SO easy, SO good and low-carb!
+This pasta pesto chicken dish is great over romaine lettuce instead of pasta – yum!

 - Organic Broccoli Salad – full of great flavor!